Atlanta Securities Fraud Attorney

 One of the twenty largest economies in the world and home to Coca-Cola and the Home Depot, Atlanta was greatly affected by the recent economic downturn.
 Many investors found out the hard way that they had been victimized and duped by their advisors into investing in high-risk investments.
 Then there are those who intentionally misguide their clients and misrepresent their financial products, luring them into self-serving schemes.
+Hiring the right type of securities fraud attorney can make a difference towards recovering lost investments.

 Stafford S. Maxwell, the former owner of Millennium Capital Exchange Inc. in Atlanta has reportedly been indicted for allegedly running a foreign exchange trade scam, where he raised $1 million by apparently promising 48% to 72% returns to investors by trading through his accounts in Geneva.
 He posed to be an expert forex trader and assured his investors that he would keep “reserve” funds to protect them from losses, neither of which turned out to be accurate claims according to the reports.